 CHDR is located in the heart of the Leiden Bio Science Park, situated in the middle of the ‘Randstad’ urban area (one of the largest conurbations in Europe), which encompasses the Netherlands’ four largest cities and is the most densely populated area in the Netherlands.
 CHDR’s central location and collaborations with top Dutch medical centres together provide a rich environment not only for knowledge exchange, but also for the recruitment of a range of patient populations.

 Leiden University Medical Center

-CHDR originates from Leiden University (LU) and Leiden University Medical Center (LUMC) what results in a strong, long standing collaboration between CHDR and LUMC.
-This gives us direct access to extensive knowledge base in Leiden and at the same time access to different patient populations.
+Our foundation originated from expertise within the Leiden University and the Leiden University Medical Center (LUMC), meaning that today CHDR enjoys a strong and long-standing partnership with the LUMC.
+This partnership facilitates direct access to an extensive knowledge base in Leiden, as well as access to different patient populations.

 Erasmus University Medical Center

 Erasmus MC in Rotterdam is the largest and most versatile of the eight university medical centres in the Netherlands.
 CHDR collaborates with Erasmus MC in the field of pulmonology (asthma, COPD, fibrosis), working together with Prof. Henk C. Hoogsteden, Professor of Pulmonary Diseases and Tuberculosis.

 Amsterdam UMC is one of the largest and most prominent hospitals in the Netherlands.
 CHDR collaborates with Amsterdam UMC in vascular medicine and inflammation (atherosclerosis, associated inflammation, lipids), working together with Prof. Erik Stroes, MD (Department of Vascular Medicine) and Prof. John J.P.
 Kastelein, MD (Professor of Medicine; Department of Vascular Medicine).

 Clinical Network for Trials in Dermatology